vishwas1234567/dagger/hilt/gradle-setup.md

 ### Classpath Aggregation {#classpath-aggregation}

-The Hilt Gradle plugin also offers an experimental option for configuring the the compile classpath for annotation processing such that Hilt and Dagger are able to traverse and inspect classes across the modules dependency graph.
+The Hilt Gradle plugin also offers an experimental option for configuring the compile classpath for annotation processing such that Hilt and Dagger are able to traverse and inspect classes across all transitive dependencies from within the application Gradle module.
+We recommend enabling this option because without it, an `implementation` dependency may drop important information about `@InstallIn` modules or `@EntryPoint` interfaces from the compile classpath.
-Specifically this allows `@InstallIn` modules and `@EntryPoint` interfaces to be correctly discovered and aggregated into the 'root' module in a multi-module project.
-With this option enabled, module dependencies don't have to be relaxed from `implementation`  to `api`.
+This can lead to subtle and/or confusing errors, that in the case of multibindings may only manifest at runtime.
+With this option enabled, `implementation` dependencies don't have to be relaxed to `api`.
 Note that this option might have a build performance impact due to an increase in compilation classpath.
-For more context see issues [#1991](https://github.com/google/dagger/issues/1991) and [#970](https://github.com/google/dagger/issues/970).
+For more context on the problems this solves, see issues [#1991](https://github.com/google/dagger/issues/1991) and [#970](https://github.com/google/dagger/issues/970).

+**Warning:** If the Android Gradle plugin version used in the project is less than 7.0 then `android.lintOptions.checkReleaseBuilds` has to be set to `false` when `enableExperimentalClasspathAggregation` is set to `true` due to an existing bug in prior versions of AGP.
+{: .c-callouts__warning }

 To enable classpath aggregation, apply the following configuration in your Android module's `build.gradle`: